Cataratas de Guacamaillo – Photo by Will Spencer

 It’s easy to get caught up in our own stuff (and suffer mechanically in self-pity) or the world’s miseries if we forget what it is all about and what we are here to do as embodied sovereign individuals, which is really about “being”.
 That process has profound effects on the outside world (which is not really “outside” or separated from “you”) with regards to reality creation based on your internal healing process as you are clearing your vessel for higher energies to anchor themselves, reconnecting you to who you truly are.
 Know that you are loved and assisted at all times and know that no one can take away who and what you truly are.

-Our next (3rd) Time of Transition retreat in Peru will be May 28th – June 5th, 2017 (the November retreat this year is already full).
+Our 4th Time of Transition retreat in Peru will be November 27th – December 5th, 2017 (the May retreat this year is already full).
 For more info go HERE.

 ‘Chirapa’ means Rainbow in Quechua.
 This is one of the mixes we danced to in the evening for a 5Rhythm Dance practice.
 Different tracks with different moods and rhythms for one hour dance journey:

-Here’s what participants had to say about their experience at the “Time of Transition” retreat:
+Here’s what participants had to say about their experience at our past “Time of Transition” retreats: